Stevens eager for more silverware at 45

 "And although I have always been pushing my case, this winter I really pushed hard."

+This time he pushed hard enough at head coach Matt Walker's door, making him one of only eight players still performing in short-form cricket this summer who also played in the very first Twenty20 in 2003.

+Of those, three have already announced their impending retirement, 41-year-old Ryan ten Doeschate, 40-year-old Peter Trego, ex-England all-rounder Rikki Clarke, who turns 40 next week, and another, 36-year-old Liam Plunkett, who is heading for Major League Cricket in the United States, leaving only three other survivors for 2022, 43-year-old Gareth Batty and 36-year-old 'youngsters' Samit Patel and Ravi Bopara.

-Stevens played in 11 of the group matches - only to get left out of the quarter-final clash against the Birmingham Bears by captain Sam Billings and head coach Matt Walker, who chose Alex Blake instead.
+Stevens actually played in 11 of the group matches - only to then get left out of the quarter-final clash against the Birmingham Bears by Walker and captain Sam Billings, who chose Alex Blake instead.

 Was he angry?

-"If I didn't show that then they would have been disappointed in me," he said.
+"If I didn't show that, then they would have been disappointed in me," he said.
 "It is the passion for the club and playing cricket.
 And I want to be at the forefront of any big match situation.

 "I knew that if we got to Finals Day and the big game situations, I wanted a piece of it.